Understanding End-Stage Renal Disease (ESRD)

 The Facts on ESRD

 ESRD, or kidney failure, is the final stage of chronic kidney disease.
 It is defined as the condition in which your kidneys lose 90% or more of their total function.
-Your kidneys have an extremely important role in filtering your blood.
-When they fail, you have a much greater risk of a heart attach or stroke.
+Your kidneys play an extremely important role in filtering your blood.
+When they fail, you are at much higher risk for a heart attack or stroke.
 (1)

 Risk Factors & Strategies to Reduce Your Risk